Crab: As pets

 Hermit crabs are commonly kept as pets and used in the marine aquarium trade.
 A popular species is the Caribbean hermit crab, Coenobita clypeatus.
-They can live for 30 years in captivity, if their requirements, simulating a coastal rainforest, are met.
+They can live for 30 years in captivity if their requirements, including simulating a coastal rainforest, are met.
 The size of tank must be substantial.
 There must be a substrate of sand and coconut fibre that they can dig in to facilitate moulting.
 The temperature and humidity of the air must be controlled.
 A pool of fresh water and a pool of correctly formulated salt water are both necessary.